QuietOn Sleep Review the Active Noise Cancelling Earbuds

 - Wireless sound-soother headband – there are lots of other models like these, I tried one and found it itchy and sweaty.
 There is also the issue of the proximity of electromagnetic radiation to your brain. (local Amazon link here)

-- Zopiclone- or other prescription sleeping tablet.
+- Zopiclone- or other prescription sleeping tablets.
 These really work…for a while.
 But they are addictive and, after a while, their effect lessens...and you are addicted to them.
 Not good.
 Your choice.

 QuietOn and CV19